mobingilabs/pullr/README.md

 # a) docker
 # b) docker-compose

-# you also need you have these environment variables (todo: remove)
+# you also need you have these environment variables (todo: make optional)
 # APISERVER_ACCESS_KEY_ID
 # APISERVER_SECRET_ACCESS_KEY